 Section 4.
 Removal.
-Subject to the rights, if any, of the holders of any series of Preferred Stock specified in a Preferred Stock

-Designation, any director Classified Director may be removed from office by the stockholders only for cause and only in the manner provided in this Article VII, Section 4.
-At any annual meeting or special meeting of the stockholders, the notice which identifies the director or directors proposed to be removed and states that the removal of a director or directors is among the purposes of the meeting, by the affirmative vote of the holders of at least two thirds of the voting power of the outstanding Voting Stock, voting together as a single class, may remove such director or directors for cause at any annual meeting or special meeting of the stockholders, the notice of which identifies any Classified Director proposed to be removed and states that the removal of such Classified Director is among the purposes of the meeting.
+Subject to the rights, if any, of the holders of any series of Preferred Stock specified in a Preferred Stock Designation, any director Classified Director may be removed from office by the stockholders only for cause and only in the manner provided in this Article VII, Section 4.
+At any annual meeting or special meeting of the stockholders, the notice which identifies the director or directors proposed to be removed and states that the removal of a director or directors is among the purposes of the meeting, by the affirmative vote of the holders of at least two thirds of the voting power of the outstanding Voting Stock, voting together as a single class, may remove such director proposed to be removed to be removed and states that the removal of a states that the removal of such Classified Director, the notice of which identifies any Classified Director proposed to be removed and states that the removal of such Classified Director is among the purposes of the meeting.
 Any director that is not a Classified Director may be removed with or without cause by the affirmative vote of at least two thirds of the voting power of the outstanding Voting Stock, voting together as a single class.

-ANNEX B

-CSW INDUSTRIALS, INC. AMENDED AND RESTATED 2015 EQUITY AND INCENTIVE COMPENSATION PLAN
+ANNEX B CSW INDUSTRIALS, INC. AMENDED AND RESTATED 2015 EQUITY AND INCENTIVE COMPENSATION PLAN